valaxy/ace-shim-about-shadow-dom/readme.md

 Not has a AMD Solution for now.

 # Addition Notes
-- no matter how many ace editor instance exist, `aceShimAboutShadowDom` should only called once
+- No matter how many ace editor instance exist, `aceShimAboutShadowDom` should only called once

-# If it doesn't work well
+- Style will be append to each shadow, so this behavior Consumes huge memory(maybe not that much huge)

-Please report for a issue
+> Please report a issue if there is a bug
+> Please help correct grammar error by pulling a request